-The search has to be complete before you can search the tabs, but for a preliminary report you’ll find everything you need here: the URL of the page with the link to your site, the anchor text of the link, and a few other metrics such as Pagerank, and OBL, which stands for outbound links.
+The backlink search has to be complete before you can search the tabs, but preliminary reports include the URL of the page with the link to your site, the anchor text of the link, and a few other metrics such as Pagerank, and OBL, which stands for outbound links.

-The columns are the URL of the page your link is on, the anchor text and URL that it points to, if the link is “dofollow” or “nofollow,” and when it was first found.
-If you like the service you can pay for more metrics but this is a good base that will tell you what your backlink profile is about.
+The columns are the URL of the page your link is on, the domain authority of that site, the anchor text, if the link is “dofollow” or “nofollow,” and when it was first found.
+If you like the service you can pay for more metrics but this is a good base for a general idea of your backlink profile.

 This also includes a profile authority as well, which shows you the percentage of good, average, and low quality links that exist in your profile.
 If you click on the “Referring Domains” tab you can see only the external backlinks to your site.

 Once you register for your free account you can enter your domain and hit search.
 There are many metrics and different options to choose from, but for the backlink profile you just want to focus on Referring Domains.

 Ahrefs have a lot of quality metrics to show: domain rank, Alexa rank and backlinks count, and the domain of the backlink.